A PROUD HISTORY-A BRIGHT FUTURE

 In April 2004, the college changed its name from West Virginia State College to West Virginia State University, and regained its Land-Grant status, which had been lost from 1957 until 2001.

 Partnership programs from the "Yellow Jacket Battalion", offering instruction in Military Science, were established at both the University of Charleston (UC) and at West Virginia University Institute of Technology (WVUIT) in April of 1980.
-A partnership program was established at Glenville State College (GSC) in 2000, closing after two years, and re-establishing training in the Fall of 2010.

 Today, Cadets who earn at least a Bachelor's degree and meet all other pre-commissioning requirements may be commissioned in any of the Army's branches.
 The WVSU Army ROTC "Yellow Jacket Battalion" has produced over 900 Officers, to include fifteen General Officers.
 Over one hundred Alumni achieving the rank of Lieutenant Colonel or higher are recognized in the ROTC Hall of Fame.